Features

 Classification & sign-off

-Classify A1–A3 (no remediation) or B1–B2 (remediation required).
-Sign EWS1 v2 form.
+Record the route and outcome — Option A (A1–A3, grading the attachments) or Option B (B1–B2, where combustibles are in the wall).
+Sign the EWS1 form.
 PDF lender-ready — HSBC, Nationwide, Santander, Lloyds and most building societies accept the standard format.

 EWS1 FAQs